-Lawmakers react to bail changes reportedly planned by Governor
+Lawmakers react to bail changes reportedly planned by governor

 ALBANY, N.Y.
-(NEWS10)– Governor Kathy Hochul is planning to propose changes to bail reform, according to a report by the New York Post.
+(WTEN) — Governor Kathy Hochul is planning to propose changes to bail reform, according to a report by the New York Post.
 The changes include adding discretion to detain criminals for more crimes, including repeat offenders.

 On Tuesday, Majority Leader Andrea Stewart-Cousins was asked about bail reform.